ddmng/price-monitor/README.md

 Genesi e2e test suite
 ---

-e2e test suite for GenesiX.
+e2e test suite for GenesiX and healthcheck utility for demo instance.

 List of tests made and still to be written: